This post was most recently updated on August 7th, 2021

 Seasoned firewood has a moisture content of 20% or less.
 This number measures the ratio of the amount of water to wood in a percentage figure.

-Whether you are cutting and drying your own wood, or buying it from a retailer, there are several ways to know if your wood is seasoned and dry.
+Whether you are cutting and drying your own wood, buying green and seasoning wood yourself, or buying ‘dry firewood’ from a retailer, there are several ways to know if what you have is properly seasoned firewood or not.

 1. The Sound

 If you use long loose arms and tap two pieces of wood together, the resulting sound will help you work out how dry the wood is.
-Dry wood makes a hollow, higher pitch ringing “tink”.
+Dry wood makes a hollow, higher pitch ringing “tink”, with kiln dried wood making the clearest and highest sound.
 Wet wood makes a dull, lower pitched short “thud”.

 Look at the ends of the wood.
 Dry, well seasoned wood will have some cracks developing.
 Wet wood is usually still solid and un-cracked.